Sanora-India-Pvt-Ltd/Subject_mastery_backend/API_DOCUMENTATION.md

 **Note:**
 - Returns all confirmed friends (users who have accepted your friend request)
+- Only returns minimal friend information: `_id`, `name`, and `profileImage`
-- Friend details are automatically populated
+- Blocked users are automatically filtered out from the friends list

 ---